mkopsnc/catalogue_qt_docker/docker-compose/README.md

 > docker-compose up
 ```

-This should solve your isse, all interfaces should have `MTU` being aligned
+This should solve your issue, all interfaces should have `MTU` being aligned

 ```
 ...